FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

   enable
 ```

-We can also see that most of these binaries are just busybox:
+We can also see that most of these binaries are just BusyBox:
 ```sh
 oshell~$ ping --help
 BusyBox v1.27.2 (2018-06-06 09:08:44 UTC) multi-call binary.
 [...]
 ```

-At this stage, we can rely on the wonderfully useful [https://gtfobins.github.io/](GTFOBins), which helps us figure out which of these commands can be used for breaking out of the restricted shell.
+At this stage, we can rely on the wonderfully useful [GTFOBins](https://gtfobins.github.io/), which helps us figure out which of these commands can be used for breaking out of the restricted shell.

-The container will stop running after 300 seconds, at which point you need to reconnect to the server, at which point you are given a new container.
+The container will stop running after 300 seconds, at which point you need to reconnect to the server.
+You will be given a new container.

 ### Elevated Shell
 With the binaries we have access to, there is no way to break out of the restricted shell, unless we were able to write a file to the system, which we cannot do.
 Instead, we can focus on elevating our shell using the `enable` command.
 This command asks for a password:
 ```sh
 oshell~$ enable